 NOW THEREFORE, be it resolved that the Board of the Wilmington Urban Area Metropolitan Planning Organization hereby supports the allocation of additional Direct Attributable funding in the amount of \$960,000 to the Hooker Road Multi-use Path (U-5534G), Hinton Avenue Multi-use Path (U-5534H) and Wrightsville Avenue/Greenville Avenue Intersection Improvement (U-5534C) projects.

-ADOPTED at a regular meeting of the Wilmington Urban Area Metropolitan Planning Organization's Board on July 26, 2023.
-S
+ADOPTED at a regular meeting of the Wil Board on July 26, 2023. mington Urban Area Metropolitan Planning Organization's

 Henry E. Miller III, Chair

 Mike Kozlosky, Secretary